Bachelor of Fine Arts in Printmaking

 ART 327.
 Installation Art.
 1-15 Hours.

-PR: ART 122 and ART 199.
+PR: ART 122.
 Students investigate this contemporary art form through a series of temporary, site-specific sculptural environments.
 Conventional art media and concepts are challenged as students develop alternative solutions to creative problems.
 (May be repeated for credit.).

 ART 328.
 Advanced Typography.
 3 Hours.